Talk With Your DOCTOR About

 VERY IMPORTANT TO PREVENT BACK LABOR

 After 37 weeks no reclined positions!
-Always lean forward with your belly between your knees or lay on your side.
+Always lean forward with a pillow between your knees or lay on your side.
 You can also do what is called sifting to shake baby in to the hammock of your belly.

 Check out the spinning babies website for more knowledge